algolia/vue-instantsearch/docs/src/components/NumericMenu.md

 githubSource: docs/src/components/NumericMenu.md
 ---

-The numeric refinement list is a widget that displays a list of numeric filters in a list.
-Those numeric filters are pre-configured with creating the widget.
+The numeric menu list is a widget that displays a list of numeric filters in a list.
+Those numeric filters are pre-configured when creating the widget.

 <a class="btn btn-static-theme" href="stories/?selectedKind=NumericMenu">🕹 try out live</a>